Neighborhood Service Organization Life Choices Children Department

 Neighborhood Service Organization Life Choices Children Department - Detroit, MI

 Neighborhood Service Organization Life Choices Children Department is one of mental health clinics in Detroit, MI, located at 9641 Harper Street, Detroit, MI 48213.
-As part of treatment, it offers activity therapy, psychotropic medication and individual psychotherapy.
-Staff members who work at Neighborhood Service Organization Life Choices Children Department will provide mental health services to young adults and children / adolescents.
+As part of treatment, it offers activity therapy, integrated dual diagnosis disorder treatment and psychotropic medication.
+Staff members who work at Neighborhood Service Organization Life Choices Children Department will provide mental health services to children / adolescents and young adults.
 Neighborhood Service Organization Life Choices Children Department offers outpatient treatment and is categorized as an outpatient mental health facility.
-Additional services that Neighborhood Service Organization Life Choices Children Department offers include diet and exercise counseling, supported employment and integrated primary care services.
+Additional services that Neighborhood Service Organization Life Choices Children Department offers include supported housing, case management and diet and exercise counseling.

 Address: 9641 Harper Street, Detroit, MI 48213